yousefelassal/quote-cron/README.md

 > To free us from the expectations of others, to give us back to ourselves... there lies the great, singular power of self-respect.

 > Time you enjoy wasting, was not wasted.

+> I do not believe in a fate that falls on men however they act; but I do believe in a fate that falls on them unless they act.